 No deal Brexit disclosure materials

-These materials should only be used after the 29/03/2019 in the event of a no-deal Brexit.
+These materials should only be used in the event of a no-deal Brexit.

 FSCS provides protection to customers of financial firms that have failed.
 As part of a programme to build and maintain customer awareness, FSCS works closely with the finance industry.